-The wildFire cLimate impacts and Adaptation Model (FLAM) is able to capture complex impact of climate, population, and fuel availability on burned areas.
+The wildFire cLimate impacts and Adaptation Model (FLAM) is able to capture impacts of climate, population, and fuel availability on burned areas.
 FLAM uses a process-based fire parameterization algorithm that was originally developed to link a fire model with dynamic global vegetation models.
-The key features implemented in FLAM include fuel moisture computation based on the Canadian Fine Fuel Moisture Code (FFMC) of the Canadian Forest Fire Weather Index (FWI), and a procedure to calibrate regional fire suppression efficiency.
+The key features implemented in FLAM include fuel moisture computation based on the Fine Fuel Moisture Code (FFMC) of the Canadian Forest Fire Weather Index (FWI), and a procedure to calibrate spatial fire suppression efficiency.

-FLAM is based on a state-of-the-art large scale mechanistic fire modelling algorithm.
-Currently FLAM operates on a European scale with a daily time step and a spatial resolution of 25×25 km.
-All inputs in the FLAM are adjusted to fit this resolution.
-The FLAM uses daily climate data for temperature, precipitation, wind, and relative humidity.
+FLAM is based on a state-of-the-art large scale mechanistic fire modeling algorithm.
+Currently FLAM operates with a daily time-step at 0.25-arc degree spatial resolution.
+All inputs in FLAM are adjusted to fit this resolution.
+FLAM uses daily climate data for temperature, precipitation, wind, and relative humidity.
 When calculating the human ignition probability, a gridded population density is used.
 Fuel available for burning is defined as a combination of litter and coarse woody debris (CWD) pools, excluding stem biomass.
 The fire suppression efficiency is implemented in FLAM as the probability of extinguishing a fire on a given day.

 © Julian W | Dreamstime.com

 Last edited: 06 August 2018

 OPTIONS: FEATURE ARTICLES

 RELATED MODELS, TOOLS, DATABASES